 Sending Office: Brown (MD), Anthony G.

-Please join me in cosponsoring the Developing the National Security Workforce Act of 2018.
-This legislation will help ensure those contracting with the Department of Defense are also working to develop and train our nation’s workforce.
+Please join me in cosponsoring the Helping America Re-Develop High-Quality Accessible Training (HARD HAT) Act of 2018.
+This legislation will help ensure those contractors doing business with the federal government to revitalize our national infrastructure

 e-Dear Colleague version 2.0